Skip to main content

 In a city where glass and concrete towers reach for the sky, Kengo Kuma (隈 研吾) brings architecture back down to earth.
-Named by Time Magazine as the world’s most influential architect in 2021, Kuma has transformed Tokyo’s landscape with buildings that feel more like natural extensions of their surroundings than man-made structures.
-His work matters to anyone looking at Tokyo real estate because properties near his buildings can see increased value and offer a unique lifestyle that blends modern comfort with traditional Japanese sensibility.
+Time Magazine named him the world’s most influential architect in 2021.
+Across Tokyo, Kengo Kuma buildings are known for feeling like natural extensions of their surroundings rather than man-made structures.
+His work matters to anyone looking at Tokyo real estate because properties near his buildings offer a lifestyle that blends modern comfort with traditional Japanese sensibility.

 Who is Kengo Kuma?